-If today you come to the center for public services (or some other old-school institution) on any issue, a lot of time is spent waiting: while an employee enters information from various documents into the required forms, checkmark some things, sends some requests, etc.
+If today you come to the Center for public services (or some other old-school institution) on any issue, a lot of time is spent waiting: an employee enters information from various documents into the required forms, checkmarks some things, sends some requests, etc.

 Suitable technologies are already ready and practically tested.
 This is RPA – Robotic Process Automation.

 The term was coined in 2012 by Blue Prism.
 They pioneered the automation of office operations management services 18 years ago.
-True, at that time, this idea was not taken seriously, and big business considered it more utopian than real.
+True, at that time, this idea was not taken seriously, and big businesses considered it more romantic than real.

 What is RPA exactly?

-Robotic Process Automation is a modern technological solution that comes to the rescue for the automation of many routine processes.
+Robotic Process Automation is a modern technological solution that comes to the rescue for automating many routine processes.

-For example, bank employees often, throughout the day, are engaged in copying information from one system to another and transferring customer data to conclude an agreement with him or draw up an application for a loan.
-An employee can perform hundreds of such operations per day, which do not require any talent other than attentiveness.
+For example, bank employees often, throughout the day, copy information from one system to another and transfer customer data to conclude an agreement with him or draw up an application for a loan.
+An employee can perform hundreds of such operations per day, requiring no talent other than attentiveness.

-RPA robotization is needed precisely in order to shift all these routine processes from humans to robots.
+RPA robotization is needed precisely to shift all these routine processes from humans to robots.